History of the Portland Trail Blazers: 2012–2023: The Damian Lillard era

-2023–present: Post-Lillard era
+2023–2024: Rebuilding

 On September 27, 2023, the Blazers acquired Jrue Holiday, Deandre Ayton, and Toumani Camara as part of a trade that sent Lillard to the Milwaukee Bucks and Grayson Allen, Jusuf Nurkić, Nassir Little, and Keon Johnson to the Phoenix Suns.
 Additionally, the Blazers acquired a 2029 first-round draft pick, with the option to swap with the Bucks for the 2028 and 2030 first-round picks.
 Four days later, Holiday was traded to the Boston Celtics in exchange for Robert Williams III, Malcolm Brogdon, and two future first-round draft picks.

+2024–present: The Deni Avdija era

+With the seventh selection of the 2024 NBA draft, the Blazers selected Donovan Clingan, a center from UConn.
+The same day, they acquired Deni Avdija from the Washington Wizards in exchange for Brogdon, the 14th overall pick Bub Carrington, a 2029 first-round pick, and 2028 and 2030 second-round picks.

+On July 19, 2025, Damian Lillard returned to the Trail Blazers after being waived by the Milwaukee Bucks, but was expected to miss the season while recuperating from a torn Achilles tendon.
+On October 23, 2025, the Federal Bureau of Investigation (FBI) announced that head coach Chauncey Billups was arrested as part of two separate illegal gambling-related cases.
+The NBA announced that it placed Billups on "immediate leave", while assistant coach Tiago Splitter was named interim head coach.

+2025–present: Dundon's ownership and arrival of Ja Morant

+On August 23, 2025, Carolina Hurricanes owner Thomas Dundon purchased the Blazers for approximately $4.2 billion from the estate of Paul Allen.
+On March 30, 2026, the NBA Board of Governors approved the sale for $4.25 billion.

+On June 24, 2026, the team hired Minnesota Timberwolves assistant coach Micah Nori as the next head coach to replace Splitter.

+On June 29, 2026, the Trail Blazers is adding guard Ja Morant in exchange for Jerami Grant and Kris Murray both of them moving to Memphis.

 Rivalries

 Until their relocation to Oklahoma City, the Seattle SuperSonics were one of the Trail Blazers fiercest rivals.

 The "I-5 Rivalry"

 The Seattle SuperSonics were the traditional rivals of the Blazers.
 Due to the proximity of the teams, the rivalry had been dubbed the "I-5 Rivalry" in reference to the Interstate 5 freeway that connects the two cities.
 A number of fans made the trip up to Seattle for the games, with Seattle fans making the trek down to Portland for their games.
 The rivalry was fairly equal in accomplishments, with both teams winning one championship each.
 The all-time record of this rivalry ended at 98–94 in favor of the SuperSonics.